yikuansun/Alternative-collision-script-for-domgame.js/README.md

 <li>Does not take margin, padding, or border into account (you'll have to use hitboxes for those)</li>

 # Usage
-Be sure to put the script tag for this library <i>after</i> that of domgame.js, as shown:
+Be sure to put the script tag for this library <i>after</i> that of domgame.js, but before the main scripts, as shown:
 <pre><script src="domgame.js"></script>
 <script src="domgamecollision.js"></script>
 <script src="main.js"></script></pre>